-To help people maintain contact with each other during these difficult times we are offering 'virtual visiting' (video call) for all patients.
+To help people maintain contact with each other we are offering 'virtual visiting' (video call) where possible.
 This is a service the hospital is providing that will help patients to keep in touch with their relatives and friends by using technology that is available on devices most people have such as an Apple or Android mobile device as well as laptops and computers.

-All wards have iPads specially set up to enable 'virtual visits' (video call) allowing patients to see and talk to the people who matter to them using FaceTime, Skype or Zoom (please see self help guides below).
+All wards have iPads specially set up to enable 'virtual visits' (video call) allowing patients to see and talk to the people who matter to them using NHS Near Me, FaceTime, Skype or Zoom (please see self help guides below).

 If you would like to arrange a 'virtual visit' (video call) with a friend or family member in one of our hospitals, please contact the ward directly and ask to speak to the nurse in charge or to the nurse looking after your family member or friend and request a virtual visit call.